Braves vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Jose Berrios (3-3) will make his eighth start of the season.
+- The Blue Jays will send Yusei Kikuchi (5-0) to the mound for his eighth start this season.

-- Berrios has five starts in a row of five innings or more.
+- Kikuchi has five starts of five or more innings this season in seven chances.
+He averages 5.3 innings per outing.

 |Opponent